Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Introduction

 The content is organized as follows.
 Section~2 introduces the relevant class of dynamical models and formally defines their center manifold, along with the associated CP projection.
 Section 3 shows how the existing framework for exact MR may be extended to yield an asymptotically exact MR onto the center manifold, and illustrates its usefulness on a dissipative XXZ spin chain exhibiting persistent oscillations.
-After reviewing the essential AE formalism, Sec.~4 shows how, within the AE framework, a reduced generator can be constructed at first order, that retains the CPTP property.
+After reviewing the essential AE formalism, Section 4 shows how, within the AE framework, a reduced generator can be constructed at first order, that retains the CPTP property.
 Finite-time error bounds are derived, and the algebraic and AE-based MR approaches are quantitatively compared in illustrative perturbed spin-chain models.
-Two appendixes provide complete proofs of the general claims and supporting derivation for the dissipative spin-chain example.
+Three appendixes provide additional background material on both algebraic and adiabatic methods, complete proofs of the general claims and supporting derivation for the dissipative spin-chain example.